U.S. Bank Smartly™ Checking

 Yes, Smartly Checking is interest bearing, so you will earn interest on any balance in this checking account.
 However, the interest is very low and not competitive.

 U.S Bank does periodically run promotions for new customers.
-As of March 2023, new customers can earn up to $300.
+As of November 2023, new customers can earn up to Up to $500.

 The best way to close a Smartly Checking account is to call the customer support helpline or visit your local branch.
 A U.S Bank representative can walk you through the closure process and confirm your request.